Skip to content

 If I’m looking for cotton sheets, what should I look for?

 When you’re shopping for the best quality cotton sheets, it all comes down to the cotton fibers.
-Long staple cotton like Egyptian and Indian are considered among the finest because they are grown in fertile conditions that allow the cotton plants to produce extra-long staple fibers.
+Long-staple cotton like Egyptian and Indian are considered among the finest because they are grown in fertile conditions that allow the cotton plants to produce extra-long staple fibers.
 These longer fibers can be spun into smoother, stronger threads that create a durable, soft, and luxurious fabric.
-Because the fibers are so strong, long staple cotton sheets resist pilling, hold up to frequent washing better, and actually get softer over time.
+Because the fibers are so strong, long-staple cotton sheets resist pilling, hold up to frequent washing better, and actually get softer over time.
 They’re also more absorbent than other types of cotton, which means they take dye beautifully and help wick away moisture at night, keeping you cooler and drier.
+When comparing options, it also helps to know the best thread count for cotton sheets, which typically falls between 250 and 400 for the ideal balance of softness, strength, and breathability.

 How do you care for cotton sheets?

-Cotton is naturally absorbent, which means your sheets don’t just take in moisture, they also collect body oils, sweat, skin cells, and even leftover detergent residue.
+Cotton is naturally absorbent, which means your bedding doesn’t just take in moisture, it also collects body oils, sweat, skin cells, and even leftover detergent residue.
 Washing your sheets once a week is the best way to keep that buildup under control.
 Thanks to modern detergents, hot water isn’t as necessary as it once was; I prefer cold water because it helps preserve the fabric and saves energy.
 If your bedding starts to yellow, it’s usually from that buildup combined with natural oxidation.
-For a brighter refresh, try an oxygen-based whitener (like OxiClean) instead of chlorine bleach, which can damage fibers.
+For a brighter refresh, try an oxygen-based whitener (like Oxi-Clean - unscented is my favorite) instead of chlorine bleach, which can damage fibers.
+Understanding how to care for pillowcases and bed sheets properly will not only extend their life but also help maintain their softness and comfort over time.

 If you sleep warm or cold, do the sheets you pick really make a difference?